Primus (band): The early years, Suck on This and Frizzle Fry (1984–1990)

 In 1984, singer and bassist Les Claypool and guitarist Todd Huth began playing together in El Sobrante, California, under the name Primate.
 The duo were initially accompanied by a LinnDrum drum machine as they had trouble finding a drummer, until Claypool's friend Vince "Perm" Parker returned home from a stint in the army.
 Claypool, Huth and Parker recorded the band's first demo tape together, financed by Claypool selling his car.
-Primate then changed their name to Primus after "about a month" when they were contacted by the legal representative of a group called the Primates threatening legal action over the similarity of their names.
+Primate then changed their name to Primus after "about a month" when they were contacted by a member of the group called the Primates pretending to be a legal representative for the group threatening legal action over the similarity of their names as a joke.
 Parker was soon replaced by the band's second drummer, Peter Libby, who played on the first demo tape recorded under the name Primus.
 In the next few years Libby was then replaced by Robbie Bean, who was himself replaced by Tim "Curveball" Wright in 1986.
 (Note: The DVD Animals Should Not Try to Act Like People includes a video clip of Tim "Curveball" Wright playing with Primus, dated to sometime between 1986 and 1988, indicating that Wright joined the band in 1986.
 This is also corroborated by the "Primus family tree" timeline.)

 By 1988, Primus had found success in the Bay Area music scene; it was to the point where they were "getting pretty popular [...] selling out at Berkeley Square", when they "[got] rid of" Wright.
 He was replaced by Jay Lane, drummer with the Freaky Executives, who were "getting dicked around by their record company" at the time, as Claypool later described it.
 This lineup of Claypool, Huth and Lane recorded the demo tape Sausage (which later gave its name to the band Sausage), before "something good happened" with the Freaky Executives' record deal and Lane left the group.
 Bryan "Brain" Mantia briefly joined to play drums during this period after Lane's departure, until a broken foot forced him to leave.
 Huth soon also left in order to dedicate more time to his family, as he had recently had a son and was expecting another.